CoLuthien/lecture_db/README.md

 # Credit

-A significant of the class materials are based on the work of HazyResearch and previous offerings of CS145, Stanford.
+A significant portion of the class materials are based on the work of HazyResearch and previous offerings of CS145, Stanford.